pavan-kumar-s/tpp/README.md

 Reorganization of content: We will revisit the flow of the main sections to ensure a more coherent narrative and better separation between the method, implementation details, evaluation results, and ablation studies.

 Ablation studies: We agree that the ablation studies are critical for understanding the contribution of each component.
-Our manuscript includes ablations at two levels: KG accuracy-based ablation, and retrieval recall-based ablation.
-We also plan to include a new ablation study on answer generation, as outlined in our response to Weakness-2.
+Our manuscript includes ablations at two levels: KG accuracy-based ablation and retrieval recall-based ablation.
+We will include a new ablation study on answer generation, as outlined in our response to Weakness-2.
 To reflect their importance, we will move the recall-based ablation results from the appendix into the main paper, and present the KG accuracy-based and answer generation ablations in the Appendix, with clear references in the main text.

 We believe these revisions will significantly improve the presentation of our work.